My MS Fatigue, What Is It Like?

 I want to continue with whatever I am doing, I know I have done too much but I have got to keep going, not give up.
 I plough on until Barby hears me struggling and she tells me to sit down.
 Then I reply ‘I’m OK’ in a weary way but in my heart of hearts I know that I have pushed myself far enough so I do sit down.

-One lesson, you must always be able to ask for help
+One lesson, you must always be able to to ask for help

 Does not take much